IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **So that** the chatbot is usable by individuals with disabilities.

 **Acceptance Criteria:**
-Given the frontend application,
+Given the frontend,
-When tested with accessibility tools (e.g., Lighthouse, Axe DevTools), Then all critical accessibility issues (e.g., sufficient color contrast, proper focus management, semantic HTML) are resolved.
-And keyboard navigation is fully functional for all interactive elements.
+When audited with Axe DevTools,
+Then no critical violations are found.
+And all interactive elements (inputs, buttons) are navigable via keyboard (Tab/Enter).
-And screen reader users can effectively interact with the chat interface and understand content.
+And screen readers correctly announce chat messages and role selections.
+And color contrast meets AA standards (checked against UX palette).

 **Prerequisites:** Story 2.2
-**Technical Notes:** Conduct regular accessibility audits throughout development.
+**Technical Notes:** Use `radix-ui` primitives (via shadcn) which handle many a11y primitives out of the box.

 ### Story 5.3: Implement Comprehensive Logging and Monitoring